 - Now frost the outside of the cake

 This gluten-free cake pops recipe is a perfect way to use the trimmings from the cake.
 You’ll just need a little extra frosting and cake pop sticks, that’s it!

-This cake is fantastic with my vegan chocolate cream cheese frosting, vanilla buttercream frosting, cream cheese frosting or my 2 ingredient vegan chocolate frosting.
+The recipe card includes my recipe for cream cheese frosting but this cake would also be fantastic with my vanilla buttercream frosting or my 2 ingredient vegan chocolate frosting.
 Check out my full list of frosting recipes.